MicrosoftDocs/memdocs/windows-365/enterprise/forensic-evidence-set-up.md

 To view a list of onboarded devices, go to the newly created device configuration profile's page.
 To view this list, you need an Intune role that provides read permissions for the **Microsoft Defender Advanced Threat Protection**.

-### Use local script to deploy configuration package
+### Use a local script to deploy configuration package

 Follow the instructions in  [Onboard Windows 10 and Windows 11 devices using a local script](/purview/device-onboarding-script).